-The Certificate in Cybersecurity program focuses on presenting students with the fundamental principles and hands-on experience in protecting networks, computers, programs and institutional data from attack, damage or unauthorized access.
-This program is designed to serve the needs of individuals who would like to increase their knowledge and skill levels in the field of cybersecurity in a short time frame.
+The Certificate in Cyber Security presents students with the fundamental principles and hands-on experience in protecting networks, computers, programs and institutional data from attack, damage or unauthorized access.
+This program is designed to serve the needs of individuals who would like to increase their knowledge and skill levels in the field of cyber security in a short time frame.

-Students who successfully complete the certificate program are highly encouraged to continue and earn their Master of Science degree in Cybersecurity by taking six additional courses and complete a capstone project or five additional courses and a thesis.
+Students who earn the certificate are encouraged to pursue a Master of Science in Cyber Security, which requires just 6 additional classes and a project, or 5 additional classes and a thesis.

-The certificate program in Cybersecurity requires four classes (12 credit hours), which can also be used toward completion of a Master of Science degree in Cybersecurity with additional courses and completing either a capstone project or thesis.
-Students will choose four courses from this list of three-credit-hour courses:
+The certificate program in Cyber Security requires four classes (12 credit hours), which can also be used toward completion of a Master of Science degree in Cyber Security with additional courses and completing either a capstone project or thesis.
+Students select their courses from this list:

-Applicants must have an undergraduate degree (or equivalent experience) in Computer Science, Computer Engineering, Software Engineering or a closely related discipline.
+Applicants should have an undergraduate degree (or equivalent experience) in Computer Science, Computer Engineering, Software Engineering or a closely related discipline.